reiver/learn-golang-in-one-day/README.md

 ![Screenshot of Hello World! program in Go Playground after code was run](x/images/play-golang-com_hello-world_ran.png)

-And again notes that what was between the double quotation marks:
+And again note that what was between the double quotation marks:
 ```Go
 	fmt.Println("Hello world!")
 ```